-For the longest time ever, I was a big fan of romantic comedies (also known as rom-coms).
-I was never a fanatic, but I would gravitate toward such films if I ever watched movies.
-When watching action movies or TV dramas, I would be especially intrigued by the romance subplots, even if they weren’t the main highlights of the shows.
+For the longest time ever, I was a big fan of romantic comedies (or rom-coms).
+I was never a fanatic, but I would gravitate towards such films if I ever watched movies.
+When watching action movies or dramas, I would be intrigued by the romance subplots even if they weren’t the main highlights.

 I never thought much about this interest.
 I just thought it was a regular girl thing.
-I mean, there’s a reason why they call rom-com films chick flicks, right?
-Most girls adore the typical romance storyline where boy meets girl, boy and girl fall in love, both face obstacles in the course of their relationship and they eventually overcome them to be with one another.
-Marketers know it, film executives know it, and this is why rom-coms are released every year with great results, despite the fact that most share the same plot line and at times, the same actors.
+I mean, there’s a reason why they call rom-coms chick flicks, right?
+Most girls adore the typical romantic storyline where boy meets girl, boy and girl fall in love, both face obstacles in the course of their relationship, and they eventually overcome them to be together.
+Marketers know it, film executives know it, and this is why rom-coms would be released every year to great results, despite most sharing the same plotline and, at times, the same actors.

 An Underlying Reason

-However, there came a point when I was curious as to why I—or most girls for that matter—had this special interest in rom-coms.
-After all, if there is anything I have learned from my work in personal development all these years, it is that there’s always a reason for everything.
+However, there came a point when I was curious as to why I, or most girls for that matter, had this special interest in rom-coms.
+After all, if there is something I have learned from my work in personal development, it is that there’s always a reason for everything.

-The replies I got were quite revealing.
-I realized it was partly because I wanted to have the kind of romantic encounters and interactions that the characters would have.
-I also wanted to be in a fulfilling relationship that the female leads would usually end up having toward the end of the shows.
-My interest in the rom-com genre and the typical boy-meets-girl plot line stemmed from my desire to have a fulfilling, romantic relationship in my life.
+The replies I got were revealing.
+I realized my interest in rom-com was partly because I wanted to have the kind of romantic encounters and interactions that the characters would have.
+I also wanted to be in a fulfilling relationship that the female leads would usually get at the end of the shows.
+My interest in rom-coms and the typical boy-meets-girl plot line stemmed from my desire to have a fulfilling, romantic relationship.

 Hearing this from my subconsciousness made me realize that I was subconsciously playing out my innermost desire whenever I watched movie/TV characters meet, fall in love, and get together on screen.
-Sometimes I would even re-watch past films and shows, just to relive the memory.
+Sometimes I would even re-watch shows just to relive the memory.

 Deciding Between Living Through the Reels and Living in Real Life

-This then brought up the following question in my mind: “Would I rather watch characters play out their love lives on the screen and live vicariously through them, or would I much rather work on creating my own story that was way more fulfilling and exciting than that of the characters’?”
+This then brought the following question to my mind: “Would I rather watch characters play out their love lives on screen and live vicariously through them, or would I rather work on creating my own love story?”

 The answer was obvious.
-The former would only lead me to live my life through others, and these were not even real people to begin with.
-(Not that it would matter even if the shows were based on real-life people and real-life stories.)
-The latter scenario would fulfill me more than the former ever would.
+The former would lead me to live my life through others, and these are not even real people to begin with.
+(Not that it would matter even if the shows were based on real people.)
+The latter would fulfill me more than the former ever would.

-Realizing this helped me to shake out of my dependency on rom-com shows, because I was merely using them to feel good about myself.
-It also got me to start approaching love in a more proactive manner, rather than think about it in a reactive fashion.
-Whatever happens after that is a separate thing altogether and not something I hold any expectations toward, but the most important thing is at least I take some action about it.
+Realizing this helped me shake out of my dependency on rom-coms.
+In the end, I was merely using them to feel good about myself.
+It also got me to approach love more proactively rather than think about it in a reactive fashion.
+Whatever happens after that is a separate thing and not something that I have any expectations towards, but the most important thing is that I take action on my love life rather than sit on it.

 Why We Enjoy Certain Movies, Dramas, or Games (The Danger of Vicarious Living)

-Now, I’m not trying to put down the activity of watching shows or playing video games.
-I actually think they make for good recreational AND educational activities.
-Many shows and games do carry some pretty meaningful messages and values that we can learn from.
+Now, I’m not trying to diminish the activity of watching shows or playing video games.
+I actually think that they make for good recreational AND educational activities.
+Many shows and games carry some pretty meaningful messages and values that we can learn from.
 I have personally learned a lot from watching shows and playing games as a child.
 Even today, I continue to learn a lot from them.

-Not only that, shows and games can also be great ways for us to learn about human relations, the world, different cultures, and so on.
-Before I traveled to US, my main exposure to the country was from movies and shows.
-Many Hollywood movies tend to be set in New York City (or some urban, fast-moving city), while drama series I’ve watched before (such as Buffy and Charmed) were set in the west coast, in California.
+Not only that, but shows and games can also be great ways for us to learn about human relations, the world, different cultures, and so on.
+Before I traveled to the U.S., my main exposure to the country was from movies and shows.
+Many Hollywood movies tend to be set in New York City (or some urban, fast-moving city), while the drama series I watched (such as Buffy and Charmed) were set in west coast California.

-However, I’ve noticed that if we’re not careful, we can fall into a trap where we use movies, dramas, or games to live our lives.
-As we see onscreen characters grow, achieve their goals, and hit life’s biggest milestones, sometimes we can mistake that as us growing, achieving our goals, and hitting our lives’ biggest milestones, when none of that is happening in reality.
+However, I’ve noticed that if we’re not careful, we can fall into a trap where we use movies, dramas or games to live our lives.
+As we see onscreen characters grow, achieve their goals, and reach life’s biggest milestones, sometimes we can mistake that as us growing, achieving our goals, and hitting our lives’ biggest milestones when none of that is happening in reality.